movementlabsxyz/M1/movement-sdk/execution/sui-block-executor/README.md

     - `SenderSignedData` which constitutes the actual transactions in a programmable transaction block sent by the user.
     - `CertificateEnvelope` which certifies that a transaction belongs in a given epoch.

 Obtaining a `CertificateEnvelope` in an agnostic manner is part of the responsibility of the `sui-block-executor`.
-In the skeleton, you will see that there is a dependency on a `Box<dyn CerificateProvider>` which is responsible for providing the `CertificateEnvelope` for a given `SenderSignedData`.
+In the skeleton, you will see that there is a dependency on a `Box<dyn CertificateProvider>` which is responsible for providing the `CertificateEnvelope` for a given `SenderSignedData`.

 That being said, in the proof concept phase, we will mainly rely on simply transforming `Vec<SenderSignedData>` into `Vec<VerifiedExecutableTransaction>` by certifying each `SenderSignedData` with a `CertificateEnvelope` indicating a system transaction.